tediousjs/node-mssql/README.md

 <a name="tvp" />
 ## Table-Valued Parameter (TVP)

 Supported on SQL Server 2008 and later.
-Not supported by optional drivers `msnodesql` and `tds`.
 You can pass a data table as a parameter to stored procedure.
 First, we have to create custom type in our database.

 ```sql
 CREATE TYPE TestType AS TABLE ( a VARCHAR(50), b INT );